huckerdom/ultimate-sport/posts/welcome-to-ultimate-sport.rst

 .. title: Welcome to Ultimate Sport
 .. slug: welcome-to-ultimate-sport
 .. date: 2013/04/14 08:48:29
 .. tags:
 .. link:
 .. description: Welcome to Ultimatesport.in

 Welcome!
 This is a site by a bunch of guys who fell in love with Ultimate.

+..
+TEASER_END

 We wish to ramble here about all things Ultimate!
 The coolest game in the World!